 The Environmental and Occupational Health profession is devoted to understanding the relationship between human health and the environment.
-Whether it is air pollution, water pollution, hazardous waste, unsafe food or many other special environments (such as industrial settings), we look for practical actions that protect human health.
+Whether it is air pollution, water pollution, hazardous waste, unsafe food or many other special environments (such as workplace settings), the department looks for practical actions that protect human health.

 All majors should review their academic program in consultation with a faculty advisor once per semester.
-The undergraduate faculty advisors are Nola Kennedy, Antonio Machado, Katherine McNamara, Rania Sabty and Michael Sullivan.
-The graduate coordinator and advisor is Michael Sullivan.
+The undergraduate faculty advisors are Nola Kennedy, Antonio Machado, Katherine McNamara and Michael Sullivan.
+The graduate coordinator and advisor is Nola Kennedy.
 Email the department office for more information on the degree.

 Graduates find work in occupations such as sustainability coordinators, environmental specialists, industrial hygienists, hazardous waste managers, air quality permit managers, safety supervisors, health and safety inspectors, and environmental managers.

 Graduates also are employed as administrators and technical specialists in governmental agencies, private industry and consulting firms.
 Opportunities for teaching, research and advanced professional programs are numerous.